renaomin/starter-hugo-academic/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- Motion Planning (Path Planning and Trajectory Planning)
+- Motion Planning
 - Model Predictive Control
+- Learning from Demonstration

 # Education to show in About widget
 education: